-Nashville has become the number one destination in the US for bachelorette parties, but you don't have to be a bride to spend a great weekend in Nashville.
+Nashville has become the number one destination in the US for bachelorette parties, but you don’t have to be a bride to spend a great weekend in Nashville.
 I recently traveled there for a work trip and was able to maximize my free time in this southern city.
-It wasn't my first time there, but it's been a good ten years since I was last there and a lot has changed since.
+It wasn’t my first time visiting Nashville, but it’s been a good ten years since I was last there and a lot has changed since.

 What I love about Nashville

 Nashville is easy to get around.
 While you need a car if you want to explore the different neighborhoods and the home architecture of Brentwood and Franklin, it is still relatively easy to drive the city.
 Everything is 10 to 20 minutes from each other unless it’s rush hour.
 It’s like any typical city that experiences rush hour, but it’s nothing like Los Angeles and San Francisco, so if you factor that in you’ll be just fine.